Tahoe South Summer Activities Guide

 Golfing in Lake Tahoe comes with spectacular views of the Sierra Nevada Mountains and the waters of the lake.

 - Edgewood: Edgewood Tahoe is an 18 hold golf course located near Stateline, Nevada on the South Shore of the lake.
 Edgewood is an iconic golf setting, famous for its views of Tallac and its beachfront location.
 Edgewood hosts one of Lake Tahoe's most famous summer events, the annual American Century Celebrity Golf Championship.
-Celebrities come to Tahoe this July 11th through the 16th to compete in an epic golf tournament, the most prestigious celebrity tournament in the sport.
+Celebrities come to Tahoe this July 8-12, to compete in an epic golf tournament, the most prestigious celebrity tournament in the sport.
+This year, as a live television event and adhering to health guidelines, without spectators.

 - Lake Tahoe Golf Course: This course sits in a meadow beneath the break taking Sierra Nevada mountains.
 The course is known for its amazing views, ample amounts of water, and trees.